tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 In the end, Dr. Patel offered one suggestion, an explanation that was almost impossible to test—her body reacting to something that wasn’t physically there but perhaps emotionally imprinted.
 It was the only explanation she could offer, though it left me with more questions than answers.

-Last week, while I was holding Zoe tightly as she let out a long, drawn-out wail, starting with a high-pitched scream, almost ear-piercing.
+Last week, while I was holding Zoe tightly as she let out a long, drawn-out wail, starting with a high-pitched scream, a possible path forward came to me.

 I knew hearing it was the only way I could get help, so I grabbed my phone and started recording.
 I did this for 3 nights in a row.
 Then I drafted an email with the recordings to Dr. Patel’s office with a simple note.